Train with Award Winners!

 Run with the Clubs

-Prepare for the 10th Annual Screenland 5K with clubbers!
-You're welcome to participate, no matter your age, ability, or experience.
+Get ready for the 11th Annual Screenland 5K alongside like-minded individuals from local running clubs!
+You're welcome to participate, regardless of your age, ability, or experience.

-HER Running Club conducts local training runs on Tuesday nights (speed work), Thursday nights (speed & strength), and Saturday mornings (Long run).
+The Culver City Women's Running Club conducts local training runs on Tuesday nights (speed work), Thursday nights (speed & strength), and Saturday mornings (long run).
 Schedules are posted on Instagram, according to Culver City resident and club leader Tamar Fuhrer.
-We’re trying to do an “easy miles” run on Friday mornings, starting and ending at a bagel or coffee place, said Fuhrer.

-Culver City runner Nikki Bell, who is training for the London Marathon held in April, runs with two local clubs.
+Culver City runner Nikki Bell, who ran the London Marathon this past April, runs with two local clubs.
 All levels are invited to walk and run.
 Movement Runners, led by Kit John, go 3-4 miles on Tuesdays at 7 pm in Playa Vista.
 See schedules on Instagram at @movementrunners.
 The Breakfast Run Club runs on Mondays and Thursdays at 5:30 am, led by Shanda Barrow.
 They meet at Norman O. Houston Park and run in Kenneth Hahn Park for 3-5 miles.
 The Instagram account is @thebreakfastrunclub.

 The Leggers conduct the "No Shower Happy Hour" on Thursday nights.
-Starting January 8, runners will meet at 6:30 pm at the Goodr Cabana sunglasses store at 1348 Abbot Kinney Blvd, in Venice.
+Runners meet at 6:30 pm at the Goodr Cabana sunglasses store at 1348 Abbot Kinney Blvd, in Venice.
 "They have a little courtyard and serve up drinks and pizza to our crew," said team mentor John Flynn, a longtime Culver City runner.
 "We usually do about 40 minutes of running and/or walking, and then we hang out and eat for a bit.
 We have been doing giveaways at that event.
 All are welcome," Flynn said.

 Culver City Meet-Up Running Club, paced by Cancer Survivor Ed Dorio, typically meets Tuesdays and Thursdays, 6:00 pm, at Veterans Auditorium.